codeignition/codeignition.github.io/_posts/2015-05-21-socialmind-beta-release.md

 SocialMind's beta version has Twitter integration.
 Any Twitter user can sign in to their account, approve the SocialMind app & share that account with other Twitter users.

-If you are part of a media or brand team, or a group of collaborators from a common Twitter account, then you should try <a href=”socialmind.in” target=”_blank”>SocialMind</a>.
+If you are part of a media or brand team, or a group of collaborators from a common Twitter account, then you should try <a href="socialmind.in" target="_blank">SocialMind</a>.

 Some of the features the beta release contains: